Gohan: Reception

-Collider claimed that Gohan was the character with the most of the character development given in the entire series as the plot of Dragon Ball Z primarily focused on his coming-of-age history as he faces enemies despite his young age to the point that Toei almost turned the title of the anime into Dragon Ball: Gohan's Big Adventure.
-However, Gohan was still overshadowed by Goku who still was the main hero in the story arcs even though Gohan was the developed hero.
-Following Goku's death in the Cell Games, Collider notes that the writers appeared to give Gohan his role as the protagonist definitively especially with how he kills Cell and becomes the focus of the anime's time-skip opening sequence rather than Goku.
-However, Gohan being once again replaced by his father as the series' hero due Toriyama not finding him equal to Goku for the Buu arc disappointed the writer and thus hopes that the upcoming moving Super Hero will give him the catharsis he wants as it meant to properly focus on Gohan once again.
+Collider claimed that Gohan was the character with the most character development given in the entire series as the plot of Dragon Ball Z primarily focused on his coming-of-age history as he faces enemies despite his young age to the point that Toei almost turned the title of the anime into Dragon Ball: Gohan's Big Adventure.
+However, Gohan was still overshadowed by Goku, who was still the main hero in the story arcs, even though Gohan was the developed hero.
+Following Goku's death in the Cell Games, Collider notes that the writers appeared to give Gohan his role as the protagonist definitively, especially with how he kills Cell and becomes the focus of the anime's time-skip opening sequence rather than Goku.
+However, Gohan being once again replaced by his father as the series' hero due to Toriyama not finding him equal to Goku for the Buu arc disappointed the writer and thus hopes that the upcoming moving Super Hero will give him the catharsis he wants as it meant to properly focus on Gohan once again.
 Polygon claimed that Piccolo was the best paternal figure to Gohan and it is further demonstrated in Super Hero due to the two sharing emotional scenes to the point the former goes on a quest to train the latter such as taking care of his daughter which Gohan honors in response.

+Merchandise

+Gohan has varied amount of merchandises, ranging from figures, plushies, and keychains.
+This is something common to see, especially with anime characters.
+However, Gohan has some unique products.
+Adidas decided to do a Dragon Ball collaboration, making some special edition shoes for certain characters.
+While Gohan isn't the only character to get a shoe, this is still something pretty unique.
+But Adidas is not the only company to collaborate with Dragon Ball.
+Swatch has collaborated with Dragon Ball.
+Making specific watches that correlate with specific characters.
+Giving Gohan a unique watch.